SinTan1729/chhoto-url/README.md

 ```bash
 curl -X post -d "<your-password>" -c cookie.txt http://localhost:4567/api/login
 ```
-You should receive "Correct password!" in case the provided password was correct.
-For any other request, please add `-b cookie.txt` to use this authentication cookie.
+You should receive "Correct password!" if the provided password was correct.
+For any subsequent request, please add `-b cookie.txt` to provide authentication.

 To add a link, do
 ```bash